srxg/tcp-ip-stack/README.md

 E.g. an company's private network can be accessed from the outside, public network via tunneling

 **Tunneling *itself* does not guarantee secure communications**.

+### MAC and Ethernet Frame Format
+Media Access Control (MAC) protocol had to be incorporated to organise the data flow when ethernet was half duplex.
+Even now, Carrier Sense, Multiple Access with Collision Detection (CSMA/CD) is required as the MAC method if running an Ethernet interface in half-duplex mode.

+The 100BASE-T Ethernet standard used twisted-pair wiring to enable full duplex communication and higher throughput speeds.